What is Hyperautomation in 2024? A Deep Dive for Pragmatic Implementers

 Integration Platform as a Service (iPaaS)

 iPaaS platforms provide a cloud-based environment for integrating disparate applications and data sources.
-They enable seamless data flow between systems, which is essential for end-to-end process automation.
+They enable data flow between systems, which is essential for end-to-end process automation.
 Leading iPaaS providers include MuleSoft, Dell Boomi, and Workato.
 Zapier can also be used for simpler integrations, connecting applications and automating workflows with a no-code approach.

 Imagine automating the lead generation process: When a new lead is captured in a marketing automation system, iPaaS can automatically transfer the lead information to a CRM system and trigger a follow-up email.